Rooibos iced tea is made with freshly juiced peaches & loose red rooibos tea. Pour it over ice for a cool, refreshing drink that’s not overly sweet.

 Allow the tea to steep for five to ten minutes.
 Remove the ball and pour the tea into a pitcher.

 Remove the pits from two peaches.
-Juice the peaches, and pour the peach juice into the pitcher with the tea.
+Juice the peaches.
+Then pour the peach juice into the pitcher with the tea.

 If your peaches are on the sour side or you just prefer your tea a little sweeter, add a touch of agave syrup or vegan honey (made from apples).